 You love your cat, but you also really enjoy the nice new furniture that you spent a fortune on!
 Keeping cats from clawing at your leather lounge chair or nice microsuede sofa can create a problem in any home.
-Fortunately, we have solutions to keep your cats from destroying furniture without declawing your cat.
+Fortunately, we have solutions to keep your cats from destroying furniture that don’t include declawing your cat.

 If you have a cat, you should also have a well-designed cat scratcher.
 There are thousands of scratchers on the market, so be sure to explore your options on surfaces.
 Some cats prefer seagrass over sisal, or carpet over seagrass.

-Keep in mind when buying your scratch post or climbing area that if you teach a cat to scratch a post covered in carpet, remember that you’re teaching your cat it’s okay to scratch all carpet.
+Keep in mind when buying your scratching post or climbing area that if you teach a cat to scratch a post covered in carpet, remember that you’re teaching your cat it’s okay to scratch all carpet.
 If you live in a house filled with tile or wood floors, this may not be a problem, but you may want to invest in a good sisal scratcher to help them avoid destroying your regular flooring!
 We use and highly recommend the SmartCat Ultimate Scratching Post.

 You may already have a scratching post, but your cat doesn’t know how to use it (or doesn’t want to use it).
 There are ways to help your cat learn to use it properly.
 Catnip stickers are great ways to do this.
 These stickers can be placed anywhere you want to attract your cat.
 Or, try easy-to-use catnip spray and spritz it on your cat’s scratcher to pique his interest.

 Do you have one of those cats who have no response to catnip?
 No problem.
 There are plenty of other ways to increase interest in an item, like pheromones, such as Feliway spray.
 Just spray it on the scratching post and wait.
 Your cat will likely show up to investigate and nature will take over.

 Use Cat Claw Caps